visforvali/ws297v/prompts.md

 ## Feminist Disability Justice Poetics

-Identify 2-5 lines (they don't have to be consecutive) that made you feel like your senses came alive.
-Try to figure out what's going on in and between sentences that inspired and anchored your interpretation.
-Use this process to guide you in formulating a question you have about the text's poetics and reliance on reader inference to get at the aims of social justice.
+Identify 2-5 lines (they don't have to be consecutive) where a disability poetics or similar craft technique is working to enhance your understanding of a particular disability justice concept or theoretical framework.
+Formulate a question about the relationship between this kind of poetics and reliance on reader inference to get at the aims of disability justice.

 ## I Hope This Email Finds You